 Getting your eBook edited is non-negotiable.
 There are far too many writers who think they don’t need an editor, and trust me, you can tell who they are when you read their books.

 What happens to these writers is they get bad reviews, little to no sales, and word gets around that they can’t write, or at least that they can’t write well.
 When that happens, recovering from the blows is hard at best.
 So make sure you hire an editor.
 Can’t afford one?
 Barter!
 I either barter with other editor friends, or use the website Simbi to find a good editor.

 You’ll also need to pay someone to make a cover for you, unless you’re a graphic designer or have a lot of graphic design experience and understand your market, cover design principles, and what sells.
 I love graphic design but I’m a beginner, so I did hire someone to get a cover done for me.
 I love the cover graphic; not a fan of my name on the cover, and guess what?
 Totally my fault for that last one.
 I added the name myself later, and I didn’t do a good job.
 But then again, I’m not looking to sell a bunch of copies of this particular one, so I’m OK with that.

 7. It’s a great way to motivate yourself to publish a print book

 Now that I’ve accomplished my goal of publishing an eBook, I’m ready to set another goal and accomplish that one, too.
 And guess what?
 I want to have a print book, too.
-I haven’t decided if I’ll try to go traditional with that one yet, or if I’ll self-publish, but I’ll be writing about our travels and how people can long-term travel with kids, just like what we’re doing.
+I haven’t decided if I’ll try to go traditional with that one yet, or if I’ll self-publish, but I’ll be writing about our travels and how people can long-term travel with kids, just like what we did in 2018-2019.
 Once that book is written, I’ll be looking into publishing it as a print book with an eBook version.